Understanding the Dangers of Binge Drinking

-It is important to recognize alcohol poisoning symptoms next day effects, and long-term alcohol abuse consequences.
-Alcohol has the potential to upend one’s life, leading to substantial negative health effects and serious ramifications generally.
-Avoiding the dangers of excessive alcohol consumption requires knowledge of, and a healthy respect for, the risks of drinking.
+It is important to recognize alcohol poisoning next day effects, and long-term effects.
+Alcohol has the potential to do great damage to your life.
+Alcohol abuse leads to substantial health problems, mental health issues, and more.
+To avoid the dangers of excess alcohol intake it helps to have a healthy respect for the risks of drinking.

 About Alcohol Poisoning

-The human body is only capable of metabolizing a certain amount of alcohol.
-The liver is able to process about one ounce of liquor per hour, meaning that drinking in excess of that amount will result in the non-metabolized alcohol accumulating in the blood.
-When the liver, bloodstream, and body tissues become overwhelmed by excessive alcohol consumption, the alcohol causes toxicity.
+The human body is only able to manage a certain amount of alcohol.
+The liver can process about one ounce of liquor per hour.
+Drinking more than that amount will result in toxic levels of alcohol building up in the blood.
+When too much alcohol overwhelms the liver, bloodstream, and body tissues it will lead to poisoning.

-The guidelines established by the National Institute on Alcohol Abuse and Addiction state that women should drink no more than three drinks in a given day or seven drinks per week.
+The guidelines published by the NIAAA help us to know what safe drinking looks like.
+They state that women should drink no more than three drinks in a given day or seven drinks per week.
 Men should not exceed 4 drinks in a given day or 14 drinks per week.
-Blood alcohol concentration can reach the legal limit of .08 g/dl after a woman drinks 4 drinks in a two hour period, or a man drinks 5 drinks in that same time span.
+Blood alcohol concentration can reach the legal limit of .08 g/dl quickly.
+For a woman it means drinking 4 drinks in a two-hour period.
+For a man, 5 drinks in that same time span.

 - Low body temperature